 After a few weeks, we had a breakthrough when my daughter started asking me to write surprise messages.
 She would actually get upset if there wasn’t something new in the morning!
 And she’s learned SO much that the messages are turning into little stories.

-Here’s a video of my daughter reading a short story I wrote about our family trip to the zoo!
+Here’s a video of my daughter reading a short Chinese story that I wrote.
+The Chinese story was personalized and based on our family trip to the zoo!

 I am so inspired by 老大 and how she made something that seemed so futile and hopeless into an amazing experience!

 Although I’m proud of each milestone, it is so hard for me to keep up.
 Therefore, a few nights a week, I am trying to practice her books so we can read them together.

 I’m motivated by the hope that my kids will be at least conversational in Korean and Chinese to connect them with their heritage, befriend more people around the world, and, most importantly, share God’s words with new friends!